 When you overprice a product, you’ll lose customers to a less expensive competitor.
 But, when you set your price too low, you fail to maximize potential revenue.

-Leverage market intelligence to determine the optimal price point for the products and services you offer.
-Analyze data regarding average customer budgets and purchase sizes, as well as the price points of similar products from competing businesses.
+You can leverage market intelligence to determine the optimal price point for the products and services you offer.
+Analyze average customer budgets and purchase size data, as well as the price points of similar products from competing businesses.

 As your business grows, it’s smart to look beyond your existing market and plan to infiltrate new ones.
-You can leverage market intelligence to identify and study new markets for your business to enter.
+You can leverage market intelligence to identify and study potential new markets.

 Now that we’ve outlined the benefits of market intelligence, let’s look at four key steps you must take to incorporate market intelligence into your business strategy: